AccMarcoProva/hgears-phinshing-test/README.md

 # hgears-phinshing-test

 Site hosted on Github Pages containing tips for Anti-Phishing awareness, and more detailed documentation on how to avoid phishing and what to do if you fall for a phishing email.
-These is valuable advice which can be applied both at work and at home.
+This is valuable advice which can be applied both at work and at home.

 ## Site Structure:
 ### + Company Logo